akhilesh949/Recognizing-characters-in-TV-shows/README.md

 # Facial-recognition-of-known-people-in-video-frames-or-webcam-feed

 This is a facial recognition software based on OpenCV python library.

-Such a software can be used in making face-unlock system, recognizing characters in streaming services,etc.
+Such a software can be used in making face-unlock system, recognizing characters in streaming services etc.

 The library makes use of Built dlib's state-of-the-art face recognition built with deep learning.
 The model has an accuracy of 99.38% on the Labeled Faces in the Wild benchmark.

 ## Dependencies